 Regional Manager CEE

 Zsolt joined FASE in September 2018 as a regional manager for CEE.
 Over the past 20 years, he has accumulated a unique blend of business background and non-profit experience.
 Zsolt spent six years building a start-up Hungarian NGO focused on youth engagement and experiential education, for which he was elected an Echoing Green global fellow in 2001.
 Having built a stable organization, he was recruited by GE Capital and spent the following ten years in various leadership positions in banking.
 Always keen on helping mission-driven organizations develop, he set out to follow his passion and became Country Representative for Ashoka Hungary in 2015.
-For FASE, Zsolt will focus on developing a diverse eco-system around social entrepreneurs across the CEE region.
+For FASE, Zsolt focuses on developing a diverse ecosystem around social entrepreneurs across the CEE region.

-Executive Assistant to the Managing Directors
+Investor Relations Manager & Executive Assistant to the Managing Directors

 Finance and Accounting Manager

 Since March 2018, Blanca is responsible for finance and accounting at FASE.
 Her professional experience builds on many years as a freelancer and entrepreneur, having been a founder and managing parter of a dotcom startup as well as a freelance financial planner and controller.
 She supported enterprises in multiple sectors during their financing and growth stages and gained insights into social entrepreneurship when doing a “volunteer summer” with Ashoka in 2011.
 Blanca has a holistic and entrepreneurial view on numbers and sees financial success as the expression of a purpose-driven collaboration.